Revisiting Residue Codes for Modern Memories: Related Work

+However, ECC may improve not only the reliability but also the power consumption of a system.
+For instance,~\cite{cahce_life_ecc,miller2010parichute} use strong ECC schemes to enable reliable operation of caches in near-threshold regime, saving 34 to 71\% of system power.
+However, these power savings come at the cost of trading off a significant portion of the cache to store ECC bits (up to 50\%), which may be an acceptable trade-off for a system in a low-power mode.
+In contrast, we designed \OURShort{} to minimize the memory footprint of the ECC to improve system performance, power efficiency, and memory bandwidth utilization.
+Due to \OURShort{}'s storage efficiency, it may be a perfect candidate for caches operating in near-threshold regimes, but a detailed cost-benefit analysis requires a detailed study which we leave for future work.

 Along with the growth in reliability problems, the last decade also witnessed an increase in security problems.
-Several companies have proposed solutions that increase the demand for memory including encrypting memory\cite{SEV}, adding authentication code\cite{costan2016intel}, or requiring additional storage to support software reliability\cite{MTE}. \OUR{} was developed to be able to support both reliability and security.
-Prior work in the area of co-designing security and reliability assumes standard ChipKill or SEC-DED code\cite{huang2010ivec, irea_erea, saileshwar2018synergy} and those codes do not provide a way to extract more state for security or performance features or reduce the amount of storage for reliability which are key contributions of \OUR{}. \OUR{} is also orthogonal to architectural optimizations such as Frugal ECC\cite{kim2015frugal}, Virtualized ECC\cite{yoon2010virtualized}, and COP\cite{copECC}.
-These layout ideas can be used with \OURShort{} to increase the reliability of these techniques further.
+Several recent security solutions increase the demand for memory, including memory encryption\cite{SEV}, adding authentication code\cite{costan2016intel,liljestrand2019pac}, or requiring additional storage to support software security (e.g.,~\cite{MTE,zero_pointer,Califorms,cheri256}).
+We developed \OUR{} to support both error correction and security.
+Prior works in the area of co-designing security and reliability assume standard ChipKill or SEC-DED codes\cite{huang2010ivec,isca1983, irea_erea, taassoricompact, saileshwar2018synergy}, and those codes do not provide a way to extract more states for security or performance features or reduce the amount of storage for reliability which are key contributions of \OUR{}.